James Lovelock: Influential green thinker dies aged 103

 This led to the radical idea everything on Earth, from oceans to every living organism, was a living, connected system.

+Some scientists saw the idea as too "new age".
 But the theory spread and formed the basis of the growing green movement.

 Lovelock also revealed chemicals were destroying the ozone layer.